galvez/kysely-tables/README.md

 Running with `--revision <rev>` gives a custom name to the revision.

-Running with `--apply` bypasses the check.
+Running with `--apply` bypasses the prompt check.

 Running only with `--apply` will sync up to the latest revision.